Chiari Malformation Brain Tissue and The Spinal Canal

 Surgery can be used to relieve symptoms and is the only way to relieve the pressure on the spinal cord and nerves.
 The goal is to stop the malformation from worsening.
 Surgeons use a posterior fossa decompression procedure.
 The surgeon removes part of the skull to make more room for the brain to sit in.
 This takes the pressure off the brain and spinal cord, and should reduce the neurological symptoms and problems.
 The surgeon may increase the size of the dura or the sac around the brain.

 Laminectomies at C1 and C2, which are the first and second levels of the neck and are utilized to make more room for the brain.
 The surgeon will place a patch that is made from animal or synthetic tissue that will grow into the dura.
 The patch makes the dura bigger, which allows more room for the brain.
 Not all surgeries involve the dural patch.

 Dr. Alex Jimenez�s Blog Post Disclaimer

-The information herein on "Chiari Malformation Brain Tissue and The Spinal Canal" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiari Malformation Brain Tissue and The Spinal Canal" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.